 - Soil-related occupations

 - Living with someone who has an H. pylori infection

 In most people, the bacteria will cause no symptoms and will have no long-term health effects.
 The bacteria is found in the stomach and can cause upper abdominal pain, bloating, and nausea in some patients.
 H.Pylori can lead to the formation of ulcers in the stomach or the duodenum (the first part of the small intestine) or even to stomach cancer in certain individuals.
 Although stomach cancer is uncommon as a result of H.pylori infection, it is a concern given how many individuals are infected with it worldwide.
 Experts don’t know why some individuals have no symptoms while others can have many problems because of this chronic infection.

 ★ ★ ★ ★ ★The entire staff was welcoming and made the visit quick and seamless.
 The office is clean, and the staff even make a point in offering coffee or water while you wait.
 The doctor was very friendly and to the point.
 Highly recommend choosing this office.

 How Is H. Pylori Spread?

-H. Pylori is probably spread by consuming food or water contaminated with fecal matter.
-Contaminated water supplies in developing countries may account for some of the higher prevalence of this infection in those countries.
-After exposure, H. Pylori can then infect the lining of the stomach and release enzymes and toxins that can inflammation and injure the cells linking the stomach or duodenum.
-In the US, infection is uncommon during childhood and becomes more common as an adult whereas in developing countries, most children are affected at a young age..
+H. Pylori typically spreads through the consumption of food or water contaminated with fecal matter.
+The higher prevalence of this infection in developing countries may be due to contaminated water supplies.
+After exposure, H. Pylori can then infect the stomach lining and release enzymes and toxins that can inflame and injure the cells lining the stomach or duodenum.
+In the US, infection is uncommon during childhood and becomes more common as adults, whereas most children in developing countries are affected at a young age.